-Speaking frankly, once upon a time The Carlton was a dive, with a bloody history.
-That is until owner Tracey Lester transformed into a stylish city pub with a twist (the first thing you notice here is the decorator’s apparent penchant for taxidermy).
+Once upon a time The Carlton was a dive (not the trendy kind), with a bloody history.
+That is until owner Tracey Lester transformed it into a stylish city pub with a twist.
+The first thing you’ll notice here is the decorator’s penchant for taxidermy.

-If you’re here on warm Fridays or Saturdays you might be inclined to keep climbing the stairs to Palmz, the Carlton’s rooftop bar, complete with a copacabana fit out or the Hasti Bala Bar also on the third floor.
+If you’re here on warm Fridays or Saturdays you might be inclined to keep climbing the stairs to Palmz, The Carlton’s rooftop bar with a Copacabana fit-out, or the Hasti Bala Bar, also on the third floor.